derekprior/jshint-junit-xml-formatter/README.md

 The reporter API provided by JSHint provides access only to failure information.
 Therefore, the resulting XML will only list test cases for files that contained failures.

-The number of tests containing linting faiures will be reflected in the "tests" attribute of the testsuite element.
+The number of tests containing linting failures will be reflected in the "tests" attribute of the testsuite element.
 The total number of failures in those files will be reflected in the "failures" attribute.

 In the happy case that there are no failures an empty test case will be created for you.